 If employers or background check service providers fail to follow this set of requirements, applicants may be entitled to file a claim under the FCRA.

-Before a company takes this “adverse action,” though, the EEOC requires them to consider the following:
+The EEOC requires employers to consider the following:

 - The severity of the offense in question.